Two Stars

 There were a few interesting parts here, but ultimately this book less about AI and more about philosophy/the meaning of life.
 Not my cup of tea, I preferred Superintelligence.

-Like a lot of highly-influential books, ends up feeling dated and overhyped because it’s innovative ideas have been copied and improved upon by others.
+Like a lot of highly-influential books, ends up feeling dated and overhyped because its innovative ideas have been copied and improved upon by others.

 Stephenson’s books always take a while to get going, and this is just Book 1 so still too early to really judge